Supporting the Children and Young People Services Committees

 Overview of CES work

-CES has been providing vital strategic and implementation support to the Department of Children and Youth Affairs (DCYA) and Children and Young Peoples Services Committees since 2009.
-Since June 2013, CES has hosted the National Co-ordinator for Children and Young People's Services Committees on behalf of DCYA.
-CES also provides project support for the Initiative.
-The National Co-ordinator, located at CES, works closely with the Department to strategically develop CYPSC and provide implementation support to the county-level committees.
-This has included organising national learning events and seminars, building understanding and commitment amongst stakeholders from a variety of sectors, and the development and management of the national website www.cypsc.ie.
+CES provided vital strategic and implementation support to the Department of Children and Youth Affairs (DCYA) and Children and Young Peoples Services Committees since 2009 until 2017.
+From June 2013 until June 2017, CES hosted the National Co-ordinator for Children and Young People's Services Committees on behalf of DCYA.
+CES also provided project support for the Initiative.
+The National Co-ordinator worked closely with the Department to strategically develop CYPSC and to provide implementation support to the county-level committees.
+This included organising national learning events and seminars, building understanding and commitment amongst stakeholders from a variety of sectors, and the development and management of the national website www.cypsc.ie.
 The website provides a central information point for this national interagency approach while also providing a gateway to local county-level CYPSCs and an overview of their local work.

 Around the country, Children and Young Peoples Services Committees have led and supported inspiring and positive innovations in the fields of Youth Mental Health, Literacy Development, Parenting Support, Information Sharing and Early Childhood Development to improve outcomes for children and young people; always with an emphasis on interagency collaboration and co-ordination.